auberginehill/unzip-silently/README.md

                 <p>
                     <li>
                         <h5>Parameter <code>-Output</code></h5>
                         <p>with an alias <code>-OutputFolder</code>.
 Specifies the folder, under which the new folder(s) with the extracted zip file content is/are to be saved.
 For best results the <code>-Output</code> parameter value should be a valid file system path, which points to a existing directory (for example <code>C:\Windows\</code>).
-When creating new folders  (under the defined -Output folder) Unzip-Silently tries to preserve pre-existing content rather than overwrite any existing folders (or files eventually), so if a folder seems to already exist, a similarly named folder with a (possibly higher) number is created instead inside the directory indicated by the <code>-Output</code> parameter.
+When creating new folders  (under the defined -Output folder) Unzip-Silently tries to preserve pre-existing content rather than overwrite any folders (or files eventually), so if a folder seems to already exist, a similarly named folder with a (possibly higher) number is created instead inside the directory indicated by the <code>-Output</code> parameter.
 If no value for the <code>-Output</code> parameter is defined in the command launching Unzip-Silently, the zip files are unzipped to new folders, which are created to the same folder, where each zip file is located.</p>
                     </li>
                 </p>
                 <p>